techiew/Misc-Projects/README.md

 The libraries used for each project are included next to the project files and the Visual Studio solution is set up to target the include and library files that it needs from those folders.
 I set it up this way so that you should be able to open the .sln file and build it without any extra configuration.

 If you are using different versions of the same libraries, or if you wish to use the library files from somewhere else, then you will need to set them up yourself.
 You can do this by right clicking the project in Visual Studio and setting the "Include" and "Library" directories in the "VC++ Directories" menu.
+You also need to make sure that "Additional Dependencies" under "Linker->Input" has all the .dlls that is needed.

 You can also simply run the compiled .exe for each project that is included in each project folder under "Release".